maxtaco/maxtaco.github.com/_posts/2014-09-17-reflections-on-iced-coffee-script.md

 <br/>

-## An Elegant Solution that Exploits The CPS-conversion
+## An Elegant Solution that Exploits the CPS-conversion

 The elegant solution only [came to us](https://github.com/maxtaco/coffee-script/issues/35) a year into writing code with IcedCoffeeScript.
 In the above example, the language feature `defer(err, res, body)` creates a callback that